SamP923/tf-deep-learning/README.md

 Uses two convolution filters and MaxPooling with 91.72% accuracy on the test dataset.
 This is an improvement from using a single hidden Dense layer.

+### 4. Dogs and Cats Image Classifier
+Classify dogs and cats with the Kaggle dataset using a neural network and image augmentation.

+General machine learning workflow
+1. Examine and understand data
+2. Build an input pipeline
+3. Build our model
+4. Train our model
+5. Test our model
+6. Improve our model/Repeat the process

+### 5. Flower Classifier
+Classify images of flowers using a neural network and image augmentation.

 ## License